citelab/JAMScript/README.md

-# JAMScript: A Language and Middleware for Cloud of Things
+# JAMScript: A Language and Middleware for Cloud of Moving Things

 ## Overview